yknBugs/FMinecraftMod/README.md

 This is a server side mod, and it can work even the client does not have this mod installed.

-- Talk to GPT in game.
+- Talk to GPT in game with simple Markdown syntax highlight.

+- Use command to get information (such as inventory information) of other players.

 - Show death message and death coordinates.